SarveshVGharat/SarveshVGharat.github.io/_pages/home.md

 Let's connect and learn together.

-Note: Currently open to collaborate on Kaggle challenges
+Note: Currently closed for any new collaborations